Benjaki2/d3-world-maps/README.md

 # How it works

-In your html, you must create a div with an id of 'world-map' or craete a map cash element.
+In your html, you must create a div with an id of 'world-map' or create a custom class/id to select.
 Specify the dimensions here with height & width attributes.

 ```html
 <body>